-At September 16, 2014, we had 18 employees, 10 consultants and multiple contract research organizations with whom we have contracted.
-We will need to hire or contract with additional qualified personnel with expertise in clinical research and testing, government regulation, formulation and manufacturing and sales and marketing to commercialize our HBV therapy and VEN 310 or any other product we may seek to develop.
+As of February 28, 2015, we had 21 employees, and various consultants and multiple contract research organizations with whom we have contracted.
+We will need to hire or contract with additional qualified personnel with expertise in clinical research and testing, government regulation, formulation and manufacturing and sales and marketing to commercialize our HBV therapy and our microbiome program or any other product candidate we may seek to develop.
 We compete for qualified individuals with numerous biopharmaceutical companies, universities and other research institutions.
 Competition for these individuals is intense, and we cannot be certain that our search for such personnel will be successful.
 Attracting and retaining qualified personnel will be critical to our success.